hossbh/hossbh.github.io/README.md

 ---
 ## Volunteering
-- Coordinator of School of Systems and Enterprises (SSE) Ph.D.
-Seminars (2022 - 2023)
-    - Weekly seminars for Ph.D. students to share their latest research and progress and get feedback.

-- Doctoral Students Representative in Graduate Curriculum Committee (2023 - 2024)
+- Doctoral Students Representative in Graduate Curriculum Committee (2023-2024)
     - Meeting with the committee to propose, discuss, and vote on curriculum updates (new courses, new graduate programs, changes to curriculum, etc.).

-- Doctoral Students Representative in Dean’s Advisory Board (2023 - 2024)
+- Doctoral Students Representative in Dean’s Advisory Board (2023-2024)
     - Meet and work with the Dean to discuss program/community concerns and ideas for improvement and help grow and unite the community.

 - Sustainable Design Expert for Jersey City Public Schools (Aug 2023)
     - Sustainable Design High School STEAM Challenge Summer Program.

 - Ph.D.
-Peer Mentor Program (2022 - 2024)
+Peer Mentor Program (2022-2024)
     - Assist new students in making an easy transition to Ph.D. programs and Strategic Planning workshops for new doctoral students.

+- Coordinator of School of Systems and Enterprises (SSE) Ph.D.
+Seminars (2022-2023)
+    - Weekly seminars for Ph.D. students to share their latest research and progress and get feedback.

+- Vice President of the Mechanical Engineering Society at Coventry University (2012-2013)
+    - Arranged meetings and activities (poster sessions, field trips, workshops) for the mechanical engineering school members.